Scarabol/ColonyCommandsMod/README.md

-# Colony Commands Mod by Scarabol/Adrenalynn
+# Colony Commands by Adrenalynn (continued from Scarabol's mod)

-**The mod is now continued by adrenalynn**

 **Special thanks to Tjohei for most of the ideas and feature requests.**